 They also extended the cord by two feet and improved the range of the swivel motion (it is pretty impressive).
 We tested the S3601D, with the “D” option adding an triangle mop head and pocket pad to the deal.
 The triangle mop head is useful to get deeper into corners and clean tight spaces, but for larger jobs, the rectangle mop head is more effective and we found we didn’t want to switch mop heads just to finish a single room.

 Both of the Bissell brand models we tested performed highly in terms of final cleaning results.
-The Symphony was able to remove dried-on soil in ten seconds, when using the vacuum function.
+The Bissell – Symphony Pet All-in-One Vacuum and Steam Mop was able to remove dried-on soil in ten seconds, when using the vacuum function.
 It also picked up all the dirt and grime in our high traffic areas, although it wasn’t as bright of a finish as the 19404 PowerFresh.

 If you have pets, you know how stubborn pet hair can be, even after sweeping.
 The Symphony gives you the ability to steam clean your floors while vacuuming up the pet hair at the same time.
 It features digital controls, so you can easily switch the vacuum on and off, as well as switch between high and low steam settings.
 We also appreciated the ready light indicator, which lets you know that the water has heated sufficiently to begin steam cleaning.